Filial responsibility laws

-Filial responsibility laws (filial support laws, filial piety laws) are laws in the United States that impose a duty, usually upon adult children, for the support of their impoverished parents or other relatives.
-In some cases the duty is extended to other relatives.
+Filial responsibility laws (filial support laws, filial piety laws) are laws that impose a duty, usually upon adult children, for elderly care of their parents or other relatives.
 Such laws may be enforced by governmental or private entities and may be at the state or national level.
 While most filial responsibility laws contemplate civil enforcement, some include criminal penalties for adult children or close relatives who fail to provide for family members when challenged to do so.
 The key concept is impoverished, as there is no requirement that the parent be aged.
-For non-Western societies, the term "filial piety" has been applied to family responsibilities toward elders.
+For some societies, filial piety has been applied to family responsibilities toward elders.